oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 setting the graph's `OptimizationLog` as the `CompilationListener`.
 We establish parent-child relationships between optimization phases and optimization entries.
 The result is a tree of optimizations.

-- We create an artificial `RootPhase`, which is the root.
+- We create an artificial `optimizationTree`, which is the root.
 - When a phase is entered (`CompilationListener#enterPhase`), the new phase is a child of the phase that entered this phase.
 - When an optimization is logged via the `report` method, it is attributed to its parent phase.